jabcuad/cse15l-lab-reports/lab7.md

 2.

-Hi, double check on what the second test for ```merge``` is expecting.
+Hi, try to track your index numbers in the while loop, also double check on what the second test for ```merge``` is expecting.
 What output do we want if there are common letters in both lists?

 3.

-After seeing the response, the student noticed that when there are common letter in both lists, the letter should appear twice in the result list.
+After seeing the response, the student found out that they didn't increase ```index2``` number when needed, at the same time, they noticed that when there are common letter in both lists, the letter should appear twice in the result list.
 Thus the student figured out that they should not increase both ```index1``` and ```index2``` when the values at these two indexes are equal, and they can combine ```<``` case with the equal case since both only require ```index2``` to increase by 1.

 Student changed the code for merge to:
 ![image](fixed.png)